dll-ncai/eeg_pre-diagnostic_screening/code/README.md

 The shallow and Deep CNN experiments are built on example provided for BrainDecode by ‪Robin Tibor Schirrmeister here https://github.com/robintibor/auto-eeg-diagnosis-example

-Also lstm implementation contain pieces of code from the following package:
+Also chrononet experiments are based on implementation from the following package:
 Kunal Patel et al: https://github.com/kunalpatel1793/Neural-Nets-Final-Project